Hey guys! Happy Wellness Wednesday!!

 4. It Boosts Your Confidence: Not only am I not afraid to admit to how NOT flexible I am, I’ll also admit that while I’ve practiced yoga many times before, I am not one of those yogis that can twist themselves into some crazy pose with seemingly no effort!
 However, the longer I’ve been at it, the more I’m pleasantly surprised with what my body is capable of.

-Just this week, Jake and I decided to go together (that’s right – real men do yoga too!) and when it came time to try some headstands, I was certain that I’d probably just sit back in child’s pose as he and the more advanced students flipped themselves upside down with ease.
+The last class I went to before everything got shut down, Jake and I decided to go together (that’s right – real men do yoga too!) and when it came time to try some headstands, I was certain that I’d probably just sit back in child’s pose as he and the more advanced students flipped themselves upside down with ease.
 But when I thought “what the heck” and tried to at least hold myself up for a few seconds, I was shocked when I was actually able to hold myself up in the air!

 Making small steps in my yoga practice gives me confidence that maybe someday, with enough hours put in, I can be crazy flexible and capable of landing cool poses too – or, at least being able stretch my leg without bending my knee.
-J

 5. Yoga Builds Community: Even though yoga emphasizes self-reflection and individualized growth, I often feel a connection to my classmates as we move through the same flow together – even though I rarely take the time to actually meet them.
 The yoga community itself is very large, with the conversation around it being about more than yoga itself – yogis love to express the ways in which yoga brings them peace and a safe place they can always come back to!